DWAplatform/fintech-platform-sdk-android/README.md

 No need to clone the repository or download any files -- just add this line to your app's `build.gradle` inside the `dependencies` section:

     implementation 'com.fintechplatform:fintechplatform-api:1.0.0'
+    implementation 'com.fintechplatform:fintechplatform-ui:1.0.0'

+Make sure you have jcenter() repository added in your build.gradle file at the Project level

 License
 -------------------------------------------------